Legal Translation of LLC Agreements

 Despite the language difficulties, the court held for the Defendant, Imam, finding that Plaintiff, Brittingham, was unable to prove that Imam committed actual fraud by knowingly making a representation that she knew to be false or with the intent or purpose to deceive Brittingham.
 What is important to note, however, is that the court’s holding was influenced by the language barrier presented by the parties, which the court concluded also affected the entire negotiation process between the parties.
 For both parties, legal translation services could have helped to avoid the issues that brought them to court.
 Also, during the court testimony, legal translation services could have assisted the court in understanding those issues more clearly.

 When representing clients in intellectual property or other contractual negotiations, don’t jeopardize your client’s case by ignoring the impact of even a slight language barrier.
 Let a professional certified interpreter ensure clarity and understanding for you and the court.
 We welcome you to call us at All Language Alliance, Inc. Our number is 303-470-9555.
-You can also email us from our website www.languagealliance.com to request certified translation services from English to Arabic, German, Swedish, French, Portuguese, Spanish, other languages, and from any language to English.
+You can also email us from our website www.languagealliance.com to request certified translation services from English to Arabic, German, Swedish, French, Portuguese, Spanish, other languages, and from any language to English, and to hire a deposition interpreter for a Zoom deposition, or a in-person deposition interpreter for an on-site deposition.

 #alllanguagealliance #LLCagreementtranslation #agreementtranslation #agreementtranslationservices #contracttranslation #contracttranslationservices #LLCoperatingagreementtranslation #legalcontracttranslation #legalagreementtransation #IPagreement #IPassignmentagreement